Fissurella punctata

 Fissurella punctata is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets and slit limpets.

 Description

-The size of the shell varies between 14 mm and 27 mm.
+The size of the shell varies between 14 mm and 27 mm, rarely exceeding 25 mm in length.
+Shape of the shell is broadly oval, with both ends raised and lateral slopes slightly convex, while the posterior and short anterior are straight or slightly concave.
+The shell has approximately 55 radiating rounded ribs that widen towards the margin and are separated by grooves.
+Color is described as pale straw or white with variable red rays.

 Distribution

 This species occurs in the Atlantic Ocean off North Carolina, USA and the Bahamas; off Antigua.